oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

-The means through which the client obtains the location of the authorization endpoint are beyond the scope of this specification, but the location is typically provided in the service documentation.
+The means through which the client obtains the location of the authorization endpoint are beyond the scope of this specification, but the location is typically provided in the service documentation, or in the authorization server's metadata document ({{RFC8414}}).

 The endpoint URI MAY include an "application/x-www-form-urlencoded" formatted (per Appendix B) query component ({{RFC3986}} Section 3.4),